Skip navigation.

 Councilmember Honolulu Council District VI (nonpartisan office) - A portion of Makiki, Downtown Honolulu, Punchbowl, Liliha, Pauoa Valley, Nuuanu, Alewa Heights, Papakolea, Kalihi Valley, and a portion of Kalihi

 Incumbent Rod Tam has reached his term limit for the position.
-He has resigned to run for mayor of the City & County of Honolulu.
+He resigned to run for mayor of the City & County of Honolulu and lost in the September 18, 2010 primary.

 Sesnita Der-Ling Moepono (NS)